Moneris Convenience Fees - FAQ's

 This was a decision of the Board of Regents, Memorial's highest administrative authority.
 A working group was appointed to examine the change and provide input into implementation.
 The working group included representation from administrative and academic units across the university, and graduate and undergraduate student unions at all campuses.

-The new fee will be implemented during the June 29 weekend and comes into effect on July 1, 2013.
+The fee was implemented during the June 29, 2013 weekend and came into effect on July 1, 2013.

 Memorial is set up as online payee with most major banks.
 Just follow three easy steps: